MasoniteFramework/masonite/README.md

 Masonite strives to have extremely comprehensive documentation 😃.
 It would be wise to go through the tutorials there.
 If you find any discrepencies or anything that doesn't make sense, be sure to comment directly on the documentation to start a discussion!

-If you are more of a visual learner you can watch Masonite related tutorial videos at [masonitecasts.com](https://masonitecasts.com)

-Also be sure to join the [Masonite Discord Community](https://discord.gg/TwKeFahmPZ)!
+Have questions or want to talk?
+Be sure to join the [Masonite Discord Community](https://discord.gg/TwKeFahmPZ)!

 ## Getting Started Quickly